 The Newsletter is published three times a year, containing articles from members and others on issues relating to seabird research and conservation.Sample newsletter

+The Seabird Group’s February call for research grants is now open!
 We will fund grants of up to £500 each for seabird research.
-The deadline to apply is 31st October.
-Details about the grants and the application process can be found on our grants page.
+The deadline to apply is 28th February.
+Details about the grants and the application process can be found on the our grants page.

 Additionally, grants to support seabird census projects for Seabirds Count, the UK national seabird census currently underway, are still available from the Seabird Group's census legacy fund.
-Check our grants page for more details.
-Census grant applications can be made at any time, there is no time deadline, but please apply as soon as possible, ready for 2021 (the final year of census surveying!).
+The census grant application form is available from the Seabird Group website and from the Seabird Group secretary (email@example.com).
+So far, successful census grant applications have ranged in amounts from £500 to £2700, although higher amounts may be considered.
+Census grant applications can be made at any time, there is no time deadline, but please apply as soon as possible in time for the final year of census surveying!
 If you have any questions or need information about setting up a seabird census project for Seabirds Count, then please contact the Seabirds Count national coordinator, Daisy Burnell (firstname.lastname@example.org), or the Seabird Group’s national census representative, Will Miles (email@example.com).

 Postponement of the 15th International Seabird Group Conference until 2022